dmodalek/hsr-react-redux/4-Redux-Movies/README.md

 1. When clicking on a movie title, add its movie id to a Redux state called `selection: {}`

 2. Show all the selected movies in a movie list component using a container `MovieListSelection`

-### Bonus

-1. Filter out the selected movies from the other lists